5 Things Parents Look for in a Church Facility

 - noisy or harshly-lit nursing rooms that make nursing more stressful for mom and baby

 If you aren’t sure how your church is doing when it comes to your Sunday experience for parents, ask.
 Moms and dads will often be happy to share opinions about how your space can be optimized.
 And the moms and dads at Aspen are always ready to help improve your space as well!
 As long as you provide the coffee.

 About Becky Phillips

 Becky Phillips joined Aspen Group in 2017 as the Human Resources Director, after starting her career in the construction industry and spending the past 14 years in various HR leadership roles at an international ministry organization.
-She leads as a strategic partner in ensuring that Aspen Group remains a great place to work, while attracting, motivating, engaging, and retaining fantastic people.
+Currently, in her role as Vice President of People and Culture, Becky ensures that Aspen Group remains a great place to work—attracting, motivating, engaging, and retaining fantastic people.